-A Q&A with our Policy and Advocacy Manager
+A Q&A with our Program Manager

 Raquel initially joined OCO in 2020 as a Policy and Communications Intern.
 This past summer, Raquel joined the team full time as our Program Manager, managing our internship program, and supporting other efforts including the Children’s Agenda, youth engagement, and social media.
 She has worked within the health administration and public health sectors and is passionate about health policy and health equity.
 Raquel received her Masters of Public Health from Oregon Health Science University.
 Outside of work, Raquel enjoys spending time with friends and family, traveling, and exploring the city of Portland.